Multi-Age Groupings K-5

 Capitalizing on the natural enthusiasm and curiosity of young learners, our teachers teach skills and habits essential for life-long learning.
 Essential character development takes place alongside academic learning throughout the classroom experience.
 Our students learn the importance of collaborative work and play, community service, respecting differences, and good decision making.
 Ours is an accepting community.

 Each school day begins with an all-school morning meeting at 7:55 a.m.
 The day concludes at 2:45 pm Monday through Friday.
-Aftercare is available from 2:45 to 6:00 p.m. for an additional fee.
+Aftercare is available through the New Britain/Berlin YMCA at an offsite location from 2:45 to 6:00 p.m. for an additional fee.

 Kindergarten to Grade Three Multi-Age Group (MAG)